egstitt/rest-api/README.md

 ## How to run the project locally

+You will need to add a file called `application.properties` under the directory `src/main/resources`.
+Ask @egstitt for the contents of this file.

 If you are using Eclipse, expand the `com.specialized` package, right-click on `Application.java` and choose `Run as...Java application`

 If you are not using Eclipse, you can run the project with `mvn spring-boot:run`.